 VoiceHost uses your information for the following:

-- Call Recordings – If activated are stored for 30 calender days unless specified to be longer by you.
+- Call Recordings – If activated are stored for 30 calendar days unless specified to be longer by you.

 - Call Detail Records (CDRs) – Are stored for 12 calendar months and then deleted.

-- Radius Data – Stored for 6 calender months and then deleted.
+- Radius Data – Stored for 6 calendar months and then deleted.

 - Account Data - If the authorised account holder chooses to deactivate the account.
 The data will be archived for no more than 15 years.

-- Correspondence - This includes but is not limited to: emails, call-recordings, CDRs, webchats, Fax transmissisions and post.
+- Correspondence - This includes but is not limited to: emails, call-recordings, CDRs, webchats, Fax transmissions and post.
 The data may be kept for no more than 15 years.

 Sharing and Disclosure

-VoiceHost takes reasonable steps to protect information you provide to us as part of your use of the VoiceHost service from loss, misuse, and unauthorised access or disclosure.
+VoiceHost takes reasonable steps to protect the information you provide to us as part of your use of the VoiceHost service from loss, misuse, and unauthorised access or disclosure.
 These steps take into account the sensitivity of the information we collect, process and store and the current state of technology.
-When you enter sensitive information (such as sign-in credentials) we encrypt the transmission of that information using secure socket layer technology (SSL).
+When you enter sensitive information (such as sign-in credentials) we encrypt the transmission of that information using secure socket layer technology (SSL) and encrypt all data at rest.
 We follow generally accepted standards to protect the personal data submitted to us, both during transmission and once we receive it.
 All VoiceHost staff are trained and partake in refresher training in data protection.